ChristopherRoy1/logitrack/readme.md

   - Outbound shipments, which decrease the available quantity for an item when they are shipped from the warehouse

 Before items can be assigned to a shipment, you must create a shipment in the sytem first.

+# Next steps & future improvements

+There are many improvements that can be made to Logitrack.
+Here are a few that come to mind:

+- Test coverage
+  - More tests for the models are needed
+  - There are no tests written to validate forms
+  - Similarly, there are no tests to validate the behavior of Logitrack's views

+- SKU Validation
+   - To improve for the efficiency of pick, pack, and shipping, SKU formatting can be added to the application.
+This would allow clients of the logistics company to force a SKU format on their items.